 As you've probably seen, there are different professions in psychotherapy; namely, there are psychologists and psychiatrists.

 The difference between those two professions is that a psychiatrist is a medical professional, whereas a psychologist is engaged specifically in psychology.
 A psychiatrist can prescribe drugs, although some psychologists in different states are able to do that as well.

 There are different levels of therapy within psychotherapy as well.
 There is clinical psychology, which tends to refer to the treatment of severe mental disorders, whereas the treatment for more everyday problems, such as depression or anxiety occurring on a smaller level, might simply be referred to as counseling.

-However, it's important to note though that all of these different levels fall under the umbrella category of psychotherapy.
+However, it's important to note, though, that all of these different levels fall under the umbrella category of psychotherapy.

 When engaging in the process of psychotherapy, a psychologist or psychiatrist will generally start by having a patient take a series of tests.
 This series can involve written inventories, like a personality inventory that asks the patient to go through and check either yes or no, or how much or to what degree he or she feels a certain way.

 There might be an oral test, which could involve the patient giving a family medical history, or even pictorial tests, such as a thematic aptitude test or a Rorschach test, which you may have heard of.
 The Rorschach test is also called an inkblot test, and it involves a person talking about what he or she sees within a somewhat ambiguous picture.

 Once these tests are done, the person engages in the actual psychotherapy.
 There are different schools of thought around this process, such as psychoanalytical psychotherapy, and humanist or cognitive behavioral therapy, which will be covered in some detail later on in future lessons.

 The important thing to remember is that in all of these different forms of psychotherapy, the main way that people are treated is through conversation.